-Rhys Webb: Ospreys scrum-half says Wales' selection rule change 'a blow'
+Rhys Webb: Ospreys player says Wales' selection policy change is 'a blow'

 - From the section Welsh Rugby

-Rhys Webb has spoken of his surprise and disappointment that he will be ineligible to play for Wales next season under a new rule brought in by the Welsh Rugby Union (WRU).
+Ospreys scrum-half Rhys Webb says he is surprised and disappointed that he will not be eligible to play for Wales when he joins Toulon next season.

-The change means in future any player taking up a new contract not with a Welsh region must have won 60 caps to be eligible to play for Wales.
+A new rule brought in by the Welsh Rugby Union (WRU) means any player taking up a new contract with a team outside Wales must have won 60 caps to be able to play for their country.

-Webb has signed to play for Toulon next season and has won just 28 Wales caps.

 "I am very disappointed at the news because I love playing for Wales.
 It means a huge amount to me.

-"I didn't know the full implications when I agreed to join Toulon because the change in the selection policy came out after I signed.
+"I didn't know the full implications when I agreed to join Toulon because the change in the selection policy came out after I signed."

 "I still very much want to play for Wales this season and hope I can gain selection for the autumn international squad."

-Players who are already playing outside Wales will be exempt from this new rule change.
+Players who are already playing outside Wales will be exempt from the new rule.

-However, this exemption will not extend to new contracts that have already been agreed by players for the 2017-18 season.
+However, that will not extend to new contracts that have already been agreed by players for the 2017-18 season.

 Wales head coach Warren Gatland suggested Webb might be able to reverse his decision to join Toulon in order to secure his international future.

-For the time being, Gatland is worried about the prospect of being without his first-choice scrum-half.
+For the time being, the New Zealander is worried about the prospect of being without his first-choice scrum-half.

 "Unfortunately, it's something I'm not 100% comfortable with," Gatland told BBC Sport Wales.

-"A policy's been agreed on with the regions and the union and Rhys has made a decision to sign a pre-agreement for Toulon for next season, which means he won't reach the criteria in terms of playing the number of caps to be selected for Wales.
+"A policy's been agreed with the regions and the union, and Rhys has made a decision to sign a pre-agreement for Toulon for next season, which means he won't reach the criteria in terms of the number of caps to be selected for Wales.

 "That's disappointing from my point of view and for Rhys.